21 Fun and Interesting Facts About Puerto Rico

 Interesting facts about Puerto Rico

 These Facts about Puerto Rico might have surprised you.
+Puerto Rico is an archipelago located in the North Atlantic Ocean, with the Puerto Rico Trench being the deepest point in the ocean nearby.
 It has a long history of colonization, and it remains an American commonwealth, not a state.
 But Puerto Rican culture is extremely vibrant.
 The islands have numerous natural wonders, including pristine beaches and bioluminescent bays.
-You can also sample a rich cuisine and drink delicious rums and coffees.
+You can also sample a rich cuisine and drink delicious rums and coffee.

 Try visiting the islands during the Christmas season.
 Make sure you know the metric system and Spanish before your trip.
 Okay, maybe you don’t need to know the metric system, but it’s fun to try!
 Join the rest of the world and use km instead of miles.

-Anyone can enjoy Puerto Rico, once they have the facts.
-The Planet D provides informative travel guides.
-Read our guide to Puerto Rico.
+Anyone can enjoy Puerto Rico once they have the facts.
+Read our guide to Puerto Rico to learn more about this beautiful island.

 Travel Planning Resources